-Apart from a high quality diet, a happy cat also needs a level of exploration and stimulation that engages his mind and hunter instincts.
+Apart from a high-quality diet, a happy cat also needs a level of exploration and stimulation that engages his mind and hunter instincts.
 Think about it, dog owners take them out at least twice a day.
 They get to explore the outside world, see sights beyond the four walls of a tiny apartment, meet other dogs, and engage in play.
-Cats live a comparably lonely and banal existence.
+Felines live a comparably lonely and banal existence.

 Conventional wisdom says that cats prefer to lounge or sleep most of the day, and stay at home.
 Not true!
 We’ve seen Planet Earth.
 We’ve seen those gorgeous snow leopards and pumas prancing about in the wild.
-Most domestic cats also love to go outside if given the chance.
-If you normalize adventuring and outdoor time as they grow up, they'll love exploring their ‘hood and meet other cool cats.
-So for your sad apartment kitty, it’s time to jazz things up a bit!
+Most domestic felines also love to go outside if given the chance.
+If you normalize adventuring and outdoor time as they grow up, they'll love exploring their ‘hood and meeting other cool cats.
+So, it’s time to jazz things up a bit for your sad apartment kitty!

 6 Ways to take your cat on an adventure (in order of ascending difficulty

-Leash train kitty by taking for short walks
+Leash train your kitty by taking for short walks

 Take your kitty with you to visit friends

 Going for dinner to your bestie’s house?
-Take your cat with you.
+Try taking your cat with you.
 Ask permission first!
-(Uh, from your bestie, not your cat).
+(Uh, from your bestie, not your furry friend).
 Let him play and explore a new environment.
 Chances are he will love it!

-You can try taking kitty to meet other cats for a much-needed play date.
+You can try taking your kitty to meet other cats for a much-needed play date.
 If they don’t get along, they don’t get along.
-Just like you don’t want to spend hours on end with your most boring friend, kitty doesn’t want to spend time with cats he doesn’t think are compatible with.
+Just like you don’t want to spend hours on end with your most boring friend, kitties don't want to spend time with cats they don't think they are compatible with.
 Just like us humans, we shouldn't expect our pets to like everyone they meet!
 Don't get discouraged.
 Take your time and try a different kitty friend next time.

 Image Courtesy of Vanessa Song